unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 ant all 2>&1 | tee /tmp/icu4j-oldData-antAll.txt
 ant check 2>&1 | tee /tmp/icu4j-oldData-antCheck.txt

-# 12. Transfer the data to ICU4J.
+# 12. Transfer the data to ICU4J:
+cd $ICU4C_DIR/source

 # 12a.
-You must first configure ICU in order to add the unicore data.

-cd $ICU4C_DIR/source
+If you did not do configure ICU4C this way in step 3, do it now:
-ICU_DATA_BUILDTOOL_OPTS=--include_uni_core_data ./runConfigureICU Linux
+ICU_DATA_BUILDTOOL_OPTS=--include_uni_core_data ./runConfigureICU <platform>

 # 12b.
-Now buil the jar files.
+Now build the jar files.
 cd $ICU4C_DIR/source/data
+# The following 2 lines are optional for a clean rebuild:
   make clean
   make -j6
 make icu4j-data-install
 cd $ICU4C_DIR/source/test/testdata
+# The following 2 lines are optional for a clean rebuild:
   make clean
   make -j6
 make icu4j-data-install

 # 13. Now rebuild ICU4J with the new data and run tests: